The Bay Park Conservancy

 92%

-of event participants rated events as Excellent/ Very Good.
+of event participants rate The Bay as Excellent/ Very Good.

 Community of Partnerships

-In the fifth of a 15-year Long-Term Partnership Agreement, The Bay Park Conservancy and City of Sarasota Public-Private partnership helps enable financial and operational sustainability, and transparent decision making.
+• In the sixth of a 15-year Long-Term Partnership Agreement, The Bay Park Conservancy and City of Sarasota Public-Private partnership helps enable financial and operational sustainability, and transparent decision making.

-107 Founding Business Partners help support ongoing free programming for all.
+• 109 Business Partners have helped support ongoing free programming for everyone to enjoy.

 Sustainable in Every Way